nschonni/cordova-docs/articles/tutorial-cordova-5/tutorial-cordova-5-readme.md

 The Tools for Apache Cordova RTM have been tested with both Cordova 4.3.1 and Cordova 5.1.1 with subsequent updates being tested against more recent versions of Cordova including 6.0.0.

 As the major version number increase implies, [Apache Cordova 5](http://cordova.apache.org/docs/en/5.1.1/index.html) is a departure from 3.x and 4.x versions of Cordova in a number of very important ways.
 There were a number of issues with Cordova 5.0.0 itself that kept us from recommending its use including an [Android security issue](http://go.microsoft.com/fwlink/?LinkID=617658).
-As a result, we strongly recommend the use of **Cordova 5.1.1 or higher** with **Visual Studio 2015 RTM** and up.

-Cordova 6.0.0 adds in support for **Android Marshmellow** which forced some changes to Cordova itself along with breaking changes in plugins.
-The latest versions of a number of plugins now require Cordova 6.0.0 (Cordova Android 5.0.0+).
+**Cordova 6.0.0** adds in support for **Android Marshmellow** which forced some changes to Cordova itself along with breaking changes in plugins.
+The latest versions of a number of plugins now require Cordova 6.0.0 (Cordova Android 5.0.0+). **You should move your projects to Cordova 6.0.0** as soon as is feasible for plugin compatibility and marshmellow support when targeting Android.

 You can update your project to use Cordova 5 or 6 by following these steps: